-Junk Drawer Innovation Class (50290) Youth Notebook - Required (See Level Above)

-incorporates two or more activities into a single robot/machine to accomplish a task.
+Junk Drawer Innovation Class (50290) Youth Notebook - Required (See Level Above) This class is open to any youth in Junk Drawer Robotics 1, 2, or 3.
+Exhibit any item that incorporates two or more activities into a single robot/machine to accomplish a task.
 There must be a clear task being accomplished with an end goal in mind.
 Feel free to think outside of the box as you find ways to combine the principles and mechanics to make something new.
 You will be judged on your creativity and ability to explain your design choices in addition to the construction and performance of your robot.